Critical surface phase behavior governs hydrophobic attraction between extended solutes: Hydrophobic solvation and critical drying

 A comparison of the solute radius $R_s$ dependence of $\varrho(r)$ and $\chi_p(r)$ reveals that near and at $p = p_{\text{coex}}$, the density depletion adjacent to the solute surface is more pronounced for the larger solute.
 Furthermore, the surface excess compressibility $\chi_{\text{ex}}(p)$ indicates that, at a given pressure, the larger solute induces significantly stronger overall density fluctuations than the smaller one.

 The observed density depletion near the solute surface, along with the increase in $\chi_{\text{ex}}(p)$ and $\nu_{\text{ex}}(p)$ as $p \to p_{\text{coex}}^+$, and as $R_s$ increases, are signatures of the approach to a critical drying transition.
-This transition, known to occur for water at vapor-liquid coexistence in contact with a superhydrophobic planar substrate~\cite{CoeEvansWildingPRL2022,Coe2023}, emerges in the limit where the contact angle approaches $180^\circ$.
 For a solvent near vapor-liquid coexistence interacting with a strongly solvophobic solute particle, the density close to the solute approaches that of the bulk vapor phase as the solute radius $R_s$ becomes sufficiently large.
 Previous simulations of the mW model~\cite{CoeEvansWildingPRL2022,Coe2023} found this convergence occurs for $R_s \gtrsim 40$~\AA.